NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 3. In this directory you'll find several "start_hsds" bash scripts.
 If you wish to run reV with the Slurm `exclusive` parameter, use `start_hsds.sh`.
 If you want to use node sharing, you will need to use `start_hsds_node_sharing.sh`, which locks the file so that only one process attempts to install docker and run HSDS while the others wait for the service to start.
 This is needed in this case because reV will run this script once for each process it kicks off; if node sharing is turned off each process is run on a dedicated node, but if it is left on many reV jobs will be kicked off and each will run the file on the same server.
     > Note: The contents of your `start_hsds.sh` script for installing and starting Docker depend on which OS you’re using since it uses the package manager to do it.
 Different OSes use different package managers.
 The sample file included in this repository uses the Advanced Package Tool (APT), which is common to all Debian-based operating systems such as Ubuntu.
 If you aren't using a Debian-based OS, you'll need to edit the file.

 4. Set your AWS environment variables.
 This can be done at the start of the HSDS script itself or it can be done it your `~/.bashrc` run command file, which will set the variables when you spin up a shell.
 Here, we are going to add these variables to your `~/.bashrc`.
 The benefit of putting them here is that it allows you use the HSDS scripts to stop the service more easily and that requires the `AWS_S3_GATEWAY` environment variables to be set in your current shell.
 Add the following environment variables with your values to the `~/.bashrc` files.
 Here, use AWS access variables from an IAM user with admin privileges and not your AWS console root user.
-The `unset` parameter here is needed in case you are using a SSO authentication method and need to override AWS access variables with your IAM user variables.
+The `unset` parameter here is needed in case you are using a SSO authentication method and need to override AWS access variables with your IAM user variables.  **This step currently requires IAM access keys and does NOT support SSO or STS.**

     ```
     unset AWS_SESSION_TOKEN